Student Research & Artistic Grant

 Deadline: First-come, first-served pending availability of funds.

-Purpose: The purpose of this grant is to encourage student research and artistic projects and professional activities that are not related to a course.
-Funds may be used to pay for research and artistic projects that result in a poster, paper, presentation, or juried exhibition off campus.
-In addition to conference travel and registration fees, expenses that may be funded include travel to libraries, archives and art galleries; costs of photocopying; and purchase of supplies or equipment that are not funded by departments.
+Purpose: The purpose of this grant is to encourage student research and artistic projects that are not related to a course, but that result in a poster, paper, presentation, or juried exhibition off campus.
+In addition to conference travel and registration fees, expenses that may be funded include travel to libraries, archives and art galleries and purchase of supplies or equipment that are not funded by departments.
 Manuscript preparation and copy editing expenses will not be funded.

-FDC recognizes the value of attendance at conferences for students.
-However, because of limited funding, students may apply for funds to travel to professional meetings and student conferences only if they are involved in activities such as presenting a paper or leading a discussion session or workshop.
+Student Academic Life recognizes the value of attendance at professional meetings and conferences for students.
+However, because of limited resources, students may apply for funds to travel to professional meetings and conferences only if they are involved in activities such as presenting a poster or paper or leading a discussion session or workshop.

 Eligibility: Students must be in good academic standing and have no incomplete grades in regular semester courses to be eligible for faculty development funding.
 Graduating seniors are eligible to receive funding for conference activities completed by June 30.

 Expectations & Rules:

-Applications for Student Research and Artistic Grants must be submitted online two weeks in advance.
+Applications for Student Research and Artistic Grants must be submitted online four weeks in advance.

-A faculty member must endorse the project by submitting to IGC a statement outlining the project's worthiness and its relevance to the student's academic program.
+A faculty member must endorse the project by submitting a statement outlining the project's worthiness and its relevance to the student's academic program.